Cruster161/rsschool-cv/cv.md

 ## About me

 I have never worked in IT before.
 I really want to learn front-end and learn how to program.
+Now I spend a lot of time studying.
 I believe that this knowledge will change my life for the better.
 I think thanks to my perseverance and determination, I can achieve results.

 ## My Skills